 Hi.
-I’m Rose and this is my site, FineCraftGuild.
-It’s the blog where I’ve shared over 1500 creative ideas that either dazzled me or that bubbled up in me over the last 10+ years.
-Now, I focus mostly on patterns, because I’m a tat busy with my ‘day job’ to do ‘all crafts’.
+I'm Rose and this is my site, FineCraftGuild.
+It's the blog where I've shared over 1500 creative ideas that either dazzled me or that bubbled up in me over the last 10+ years.
+Now, I focus mostly on patterns.

 My vision is for FineCraftGuild to be ‘the destination-blog’ for easy, eco-friendly DIY Crafts & Home Décor tutorials & patterns.
 It takes inspiration, research, experimentation, practice and time to raise a creative project from ‘good’ to ‘great’.
 I present easy, inspiring and green how-tos, tutorials and patterns.
 And offer extensive input on what works and what doesn’t.
 This way, I help readers create craft, DIY and decor projects better: simple, economical, beautiful, trendy and eco-friendly.

 Travelling is part of my life.
-Compared to most people, I travel lots and lots!
-To far and obscure places in The Netherlands, France (Paris!), Italy, Canada and the US and, most recently, London, England.
+Compared to most people, I travel a lot!
+Sometimes to far and obscure places like Mauritius or the Canary Islands.
+But mostly to The Netherlands, France (Paris!), Italy (Rome), Canada and the US.
+And for the last 10 years, I've lived in wider London, England, by the sea.

-And before I come home from my travels, I fill my suitcase with fun, decorative and often ‘a bit crazy’ finds.
-You could call them ‘souvenirs’.
+Before I come home from my travels, I fill my suitcase with fun, decorative and often 'a bit crazy' finds.
+Often literally 'found items' or purchased, but the basis for something unique to make with.
+Like 'remnants of yarn' found in an op-shop or yarn shop.
+Those are my 'souvenirs'.

-You can find kitchey aprons from Rome, recycled felt flowers from the US, handmade jewellery and paintings from Canada, vintage table cloths from Italy, soap moulds and scrapbooking stamps from China.
 Over the years I collected stacks of beautiful fabric found on those wonderful Dutch outdoor markets.
-Plus some of the happiest-colored high-quality mercerized yarn from Dutch knitting shops, which are just the best stocked in the world, in my opinion.
+And you'll see these used in my projects Plus some of the happiest-colored high-quality mercerized yarn from Dutch knitting shops, which are just the best stocked in the world, in my opinion.

 I also tend to create art projects when I travel.
 For fun.
 Some of these may be transient but often 'something' from that art experience comes home with me.